SparrowFabrications/sparrowfabrications.github.io/index.md

 I do ask for feedback on my products directly so I can continue to improve them.

 ### Design
 The design of my current products has evolved quite a bit based on me using them and from feedback from purchasers.
-If you have any questions you are welcome to contact me at **sparrowfabrications@gmail.com**.
+If you have any questions you are welcome to contact me at **info@sparrowfabrications.co.uk**.

 If you have an idea for a product let me know.
 In the past I have made specific parts for fellow enthusiasts.